Backup Copy Job

 Backup copy jobs file chains layout will depend on the repository option: "Per VM backup files" will generate one file chain per each VM, otherwise a chain will be generated per each job.

 If a backup copy job cannot process all requested VMs before the end of an incremental execution interval (by default 24 hours), the job will still create a backup file on the target backup repository (or multiple files if per-vm chains have been enabled), but some VMs will be left inconsistent or unprotected.
 This might be caused by precedence of the backup task over the backup copy task.
-The backup copy process will be paused and resumed during the next synchronization interval.
+The backup copy process will resume from the last full data transaction during the next synchronization interval.

 Limitations of backup copy jobs are described in Veeam Backup & Replication User Guide at https://helpcenter.veeam.com/backup/vsphere/backup_copy_select_point.html.